 The underground tour shows the evolution of the coal mining techniques used in Serbariu from the 1930s until the mine shutdown.
-The areas were organised and equipped with old tools and large machinery still used in active coal mines, to give you an idea of how they looked in the past.
+The areas are equipped with old tools and large machinery still used in active coal mines, to give you an idea of how they looked in the past.
 The Winch Room is not open to visitors at the moment.